tech4taxes/website/README.md

 # In another terminal:
 make vite-dev
 ```

+The website will be running on `localhost:8000` (the flask server port).

 If you need to test against the prod setup (particularly against bundled javascript) - you can use `make flask-prod` which passes `FLASK_ENV=PROD`- this will make it serve javascript from an `npm run build` output rather than the vite devserver.
 For this case, you only need to run the flask server - no separate process for vite.